MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/explore-samples.md

      ![Sample 3D Models screen](media/3D-models.PNG "Sample 3D Models screen")

-4. Place the model as described earlier in this topic, and then size, rotate, move, or lift the model.
+4. Place the model as described in the [Manipulate 3D models topic](manipulate-3D-models.md), and then size, rotate, move, or lift the model.

-5. Add notes as described earlier in this topic.
+5. Add notes as described in the [Add a note topic](add-note.md).
 Notes will not be saved when you close the Product Visualize app.